AlecVail/Cross_Validation_Using_SQL_And_Alteryx/README.md

 # Wipro Ltd. - Suspense Account Reconciliation

 If a company does not have a reconciled ledger, that looks bad.
-So we must identify money that is not assigned to anything, and assign it to something to make it reconciled.
+So we must identify money that is not assigned to *anything*, and assign it to *something* to make it reconciled.
 In this case our "anything" and "somethings" are Insurance Policies of individuals like you and I. I have to reconcile the ledgers of some of the largest health insurance companies in the US which means I have to analyze data sets in the billions.
 Therefore, I automate my analysis using Alteryx...

 This is a screenshot of my entire Alteryx workflow sectionalized into three different categories of validation: IRS, E820, CDS